bitwalker/timex/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Same for documentation, including moduledocs
 - [ ] Tests were added or updated to cover changes
 - [ ] Commits were squashed into a single coherent commit
+- [ ] Notes added to CHANGELOG file which describe changes at a high-level